ameshkov/node-qunit-puppeteer/README.md

 - npm: `npm install node-qunit-puppeteer --save-dev`
 - yarn: `yarn add node-qunit-puppeteer --dev`
+- pnpm: `pnpm add node-qunit-puppeteer --save-dev`

 #### Exported functions

-- `async function runQunitPuppeteer(qunitPuppeteerArgs)` -- Opens the specified HTML page in a Chromium puppeteer and captures results of a test run.
+- `async function runQunitPuppeteer(qunitPuppeteerArgs)` — opens the specified HTML page in a Chromium puppeteer and captures results of a test run.
 Returns an object with information on every module/test run.
-- `function printOutput(qunitResult, console)` -- Takes the output of runQunitPuppeteer and prints it to console with identation and colors.
+- `function printOutput(qunitResult, console)` — takes the output of runQunitPuppeteer and prints it to console with indentation and colors.
-- `function printResultSummary(qunitResult, console)` -- Takes the output of runQunitPuppeteer and prints a summary to console with identation and colors.
+- `function printResultSummary(qunitResult, console)` — takes the output of runQunitPuppeteer and prints a summary to console with indentation and colors.
-- `function printFailedTests(qunitResult, console)` -- Takes the output of runQunitPuppeteer and prints failed test(s) information to console with identation and colors.
+- `function printFailedTests(qunitResult, console)` — takes the output of runQunitPuppeteer and prints failed test(s) information to console with indentation and colors.
-- `async function runQunitWithBrowser(browser, qunitPuppeteerArgs)` -- Runs the specified HTML page in the `puppeteer.Browser` instance.
+- `async function runQunitWithBrowser(browser, qunitPuppeteerArgs)` — runs the specified HTML page in the `puppeteer.Browser` instance.
 You might want to use this if you need to use a different puppeteer version or if you need to apply some additional logic on top of it.
-- `async function runQunitWithPage(page, qunitPuppeteerArgs)` -- Runs the specified HTML page in the `puppeteer.Page` instance.
+- `async function runQunitWithPage(page, qunitPuppeteerArgs)` — runs the specified HTML page in the `puppeteer.Page` instance.
 Just like the previous function, you may want to use it if you need to use a different puppeteer version.

 #### Examples